kcajheish/distributed-system-note/week1/README.md

 - Reduce function
     - input: intermediate key/value pairs for a given key
     - output: merge the value for an intermediate key and store the results in a reduce partition file.
-- Tasks are assigned by a master
+- Tasks are assigned by a coordinator
     - It simplifies the design.
 Worker doesn't have to remember the status of other works by over-talking on the network.
-Only master knows status of all the workers.
+Only coordinator knows status of all the workers.
 - Locality: worker reads input file from nearby machine
     - Network bandwidth is more likely the bottleneck
         - Modern CPU speed ~GHz